istio/istio/tests/e2e/local/minikube/Troubleshooting.md

    ```

 1. When installing docker if you see errors about missing packages on linux, please download and then retry docker installation.
-1. If your prereqs installation, seems to be stuck, try restarting the box..
+1. If your prereqs installation, seems to be stuck, try restarting the box.